 I have been collecting Formula 1 autographs since 1994.
 Then I got my first 3 autographed cards from Ligier (Bernard, Blundell, Comas).
 Now, after 30 years, you can find over 4800 most precious scanned autographs of Formula 1 drivers here and also some unsigned official autograph cards.

 I would like to take this opportunity to thank to all my friends, F1 teams, clubs, private people and of course drivers for their help with increasing this collection.
 Many thanks to all the visitors from around the world, who looked at the website for many years.

 If you have any comments, questions, found out any mistakes or you collect things like mentioned please do not hesitate to contact me.
-However, please note I DO NOT distribute drivers addresses and rather not looking for addresses.
-There is only 1 living driver of approx. 880 participating at least in one GP weekend, whose autographs I don't have - Brausch Niemann who refuses to sign letters.
+However, please note I DO NOT distribute drivers addresses and rather not looking for them.
+There is only 1 living driver from approx. 880 participating in at least in one GP weekend, whose autographs I don't have - Brausch Niemann who refuses to sign letters.
 Right now I'm concentrating mainly to collect official autograph cards and missing autographs of deceased F1 drivers.

 Here is just little FAQ for other fans to answer some questions before you send me an email.

-- WHY AM I STILL DOING THIS HAVING SOMETIMES DOZEN AUTOGRAPHS OF A DRIVER?: I still have a fun of collecting, I have a fun waiting for autographs, like the atmosphere beside the fans and still have many autograph cards unsigned received from F1 Teams during past 30 years.
+- WHY AM I STILL DOING THIS HAVING SOMETIMES DOZEN AUTOGRAPHS OF A DRIVER?: I still have fun collecting, I have fun waiting for autographs, like the atmosphere beside the fans and still have many autograph cards that are unsigned, received from F1 Teams during past 30 years.
 It will be nice to have them autographed, won't it?